 - to soften your breast if you are overly full.
 (There is another simple way to soften the breast.
 See below to learn more.)

 - to express milk for later use.
-Learn how to safely store breast milk in this post.

 - to relieve breast fullness or to obtain milk when you are separated from your baby.